csiro-data-school/regex/_episodes/01-intro.md

 ## What are regular expressions?

 In short, a regular expression, or rational expression, or regex for short, is a sequence of characters that act as a pattern for searching within text.
-What do we mean by pattern?
+So, what do we mean by pattern?

 Consider a calendar date written down, say, 23/08/2018.
-We all recognise a date as being a date when we see one written down this way?
+We all recognise a date as being a date when we see one written down this way.
 Why?
 Because there's a consistent pattern to it.
-A date written this way is: one or two digits, a forward slash, one or two digits, a forward slash, then either 2 digits or 4 digits. to be continued...
+We could describe the pattern of a date written this way as: one or two digits, a forward slash, one or two digits, a forward slash, then either 2 digits or 4 digits.
+Using that pattern of what a date looks like, our eyes could scan a page of text and pick out other dates.

+Regular expressions are a formalisation of such patterns into a consistent syntax, making use of metacharacters with specific meaning, such that we can guide a computer to search text in a way that is as specific or as ambiguous as required.
+It's a very powerful tool, being able to search text for patterns instead of just exact words.
+Taken further, it also allows for complex find & replaces, where the replacing is also following a pattern described with the same syntax.

+There have been numerous implementations of regular expressions, but the major common implementations available now all follow a mostly-consistent syntax, which we'll be learning today.
+So, for example, once you learn this regex syntax, you'll then be able to use it within certain Bash command line utilities, or make use of it within Python and/or R.